 SAAHE students gain excellent theory-to-practice experience through graduate assistantships at institutions including UNCG, Wake Forest University, Elon University, Guilford College, Greensboro College, and the UNC School of the Arts.
 In addition, students complete a 150-hour internship in another position, frequently through the ACUHO-I ,NODA, NACA, or ACUI summer internship programs or through a self-design internship.
-The job placement rate for graduates is close to 100%.
+The job placement rate for graduates is approximately 98% within 6 months of graduation.

-Faculty research interests include psychosocial and identity development of college students, student sense of belonging, decision to pursue a career in student affairs, college and university residence hall environments, LGBTQ+ issues in higher education, Appreciative Inquiry, Native American/American Indian higher education, African American men in higher education, and college student mental health.
+Faculty research interests include psychosocial and identity development of college students, student sense of belonging, decision to pursue a career in student affairs, college and university residence hall environments, LGBTQ+ issues in higher education, Latinx communities, African American men in higher education, and college student mental health.

 Program of Study

 Total hours: 42

 - HED 601: Foundations of College Student Personnel Administration

 - HED 602: Student Development Theory